 Next is Ginger

 Ginger is very common in Oriental foods, for example in dishes served along with garlic.
 In the West, we often also use it in powdered form, such as in gingerbread.

 Both Turmeric and Ginger are basic commodity items.
 By that, I mean that they are essentially unprocessed, and can be relatively inexpensive if bought generically.
 Here is an example of Turmeric and Ginger sold on Amazon.com

 and here is powdered ginger.
 I personally try to avoid buying the name brands like McCormick since you are paying brand name prices for a very basic commodity.
 Besides, McCormick is said to irradiate its spices.
-It preserves them but food irradiation is not natural and can produce chemicals which we humans are not meant to ingest.
+It preserves them with food irradiation.
+This is not natural and can produce chemicals which we humans are not meant to ingest.

-Here is an example of an organic spice product that I would recommend, and use myself.
+Here is an example of an organic spice product that I would recommend.

 Cloves and nutmeg, both common spices also have anti inflammatory properties

 The 4 Great Things I Like about All These Spices